 Windows Updates/Apple Software Updates

 Both Windows and Mac computers need to keep current on operating system updates.
 To keep your Windows laptop protected from security threats, Windows Updates should be installed on a regular basis.
-This is done by running the Windows Update application in Windows Vista/Windows 7 and on Macs by running Apple Software Updates from the Apple menu in the upper left corner.
+This is done by running the Windows Update application in Windows and on Macs by running Apple Software Updates from the Apple menu in the upper left corner.

 Online Backup Services